UHH-ISS/beemaster-hp/dionaea/README.md

 ### Make Dionaea stop (writing files)

 ##### Logging
-If you want to prevent Dionaea from writing logs, simply open the `dionaea.conf` file and remove all the lines in the `[logging]` section.
+If you want to prevent Dionaea from writing logs (and downloading files), open the `dionaea.conf` file and remove all the lines in the `[logging]` section.
 Make sure though to leave the section header in place as Dionaea will crash otherwise.

+**Warning:** For some reason, Dionaea may work unexpectingly with disabled logging.
+For example, the SMB service produces errors: It won't download files and crashes.
+If you want to use the SMB to it full extend and minimize logging, reduce logging to the critical level (see below).

 If you want Dionaea still log critical errors, you may change the settings accordingly: